darton/stts75m2f/README.md

-Below is an updated example of a README.md file that reflects the new functionality in your library:

----

 # STTS75M2F Python Library

 This is a Python library for interfacing with the **STTS75M2F** temperature sensor via the I²C bus.
 The library provides an easy-to-use API for reading temperature data and configuring the sensor, including advanced features such as: